Jbarfield101/Blossom_Music-gen/README.md

 `--piano-sfz` flag.
 The default configuration points to `assets/sf2/keys.sfz` in `render_config.json`.

+The `render_config.json` file now also defines default sample locations for all instruments along with simple mix parameters.
+Each track exposes gain, pan and reverb send values while the master bus includes a basic limiter configuration.
+All paths are relative so the repository works out of the box after cloning.

 ```bash
 pip install soundfile  # enables FLAC support
 python main_render.py --spec path/to/spec.json --piano-sfz /path/to/custom/piano.sfz --mix out/piano.wav